Are Bank Statements and Financial Statements the Same? Here’s What Sets Them Apart

 What Is a Financial Statement?

 If a bank statement provides a summary of transactions, a financial statement offers more complex and in-depth information.
 This document presents a more comprehensive report of the company’s financial performance for a 12-month period.
-There are four primary components in a financial statement:
+Four primary components in a financial statement are profitability, balance, cash flow, and equity.
+Given its broader insights, this type of document enables you to understand company’s financial performance in detail.

 The Benefits of Bank Statements and Financial Statements for Lending